idia-astro/iDaVIE/README.md

 ### Future Plans

 ### About iDaVIE
 iDaVIE (the immersive Data Visualisation Interactive Explorer) was conceived by and is being developed by the IDIA Visualisation Laboratory, who serves as the custodian for this open-source project.
+The documentation for iDaVIE and tutorials can be found on [Read the Docs](https://idavie.readthedocs.io/en/latest/).

 #### Contributors
 The development of the iDaVIE project is a joint effort from the following institutes: